content-left-bg.png

 Activity scope

-This guideline relates to student participation in science experiments, investigations and activities (including fieldwork) to support curriculum delivery within, and external to, a science laboratory.
+This guideline demonstrates the minimum safety standard for student participation in science experiments, investigations and activities (including fieldwork) to support curriculum delivery within, and external to, a science laboratory.
 These activities may involve the use of a range of laboratory equipment (e.g. glassware, heating equipment), digital equipment and physical, chemical and/or biological materials.

-For curriculum activites involving the introduction of agents or conditions that may contaminate food, consult the food experimentation activity guideline.
+• the introduction of agents or conditions that may contaminate food, consult the food experimentation activity guideline

 For activities conducted at a non-Department of Education venue, and/or when engaging external expertise, request written risk assessment advice and attach it to this CARA record.